 York is marking the 100 year anniversary of the end of World War I.

-We're involved with co-ordinating plans across the city and want to ensure that as many people as possible are involved in commemorative events in York between 1 October and 11 November 2018.
+We're involved with coordinating plans across the city and want to ensure as many people as possible are involved in commemorative events between October and December 2018.

 The overall aim of the programme is to commemorate the 100 year milestone, while fully reflecting: